wolfcms/docs.wolfcms.org/source/configuration.rst

     :default: false

     Whether or not to use :term:`HTTPS` for the administration section of your website.
-Before enabling this, please make sure you have a working :term:`HTTP`+:term:`SSL` installation.
+Before enabling this, please make sure you have a working :term:`HTTP` + :term:`SSL` installation.

 .. config:option:: define('COOKIE_HTTP_ONLY', ..)

     :type: boolean
     :default: false

-    Whether or not to use a so-called :term:`HttpOnly`[#f1] authentication cookie instead of a unprotected one.
+    Whether or not to use a so-called :term:`HttpOnly` [#f1] authentication cookie instead of a unprotected one.
 This *requests* browsers to make the cookie only available through HTTP, so not javascript for example.
 There is no guarantee the browser honors the request, but :term:`OWASP` recommends using it.
 Defaults to false for backwards compatibility.